 Did you get a written notice about the meeting?

 If yes, date of notice:Number of days before the meeting:

 Did you get any other kind of notice?
 Phone call Visit

 Reminder note Electronic mail Other

 Did you ask to change the date, time, or place?

 If yes, were you able to make a change?

 Did you go to the meeting?

 If no, why not?

 If no, did the school staff ask you to help with the IEP in some other way?

 If yes, complete the remainder of this form for your records.

 How?

 When was the meeting held?
 (Date) (Time) From:To:

 Where was the meeting held?

 Who was at the meeting?

 Name & title:

-Name & title:

-Name & title:

-Name & title:

 Was anyone invited who did not attend the meeting?

 Name & title:

 Name & title:

 If a key person was not able to be present, how was this addressed?

-if a key person was not able to be present, now was this addressed:

 Did your child attend the meeting?
 Why or why not?
 Did your child actively participate in the meeting?
 If yes, what did your child do?
 Was there a need for more than one meeting?
 Yes No If yes, give date(s): What information and opinions did you share at the meeting?
 Did the IEP team discuss what type of diploma your student will work toward?
 Which diploma option is your student pursuing?
-24-Credit Standard Diploma 18-Credit Academically Challenging Curriculum to Enhance Learning (ACCEL) International Baccalaureate (IB) Diploma Program ☐ Advanced International Certificate of Education (AICE) Diploma Program ☐ Performance-Based Exit Option/GED® Exit Option ☐ Special Diploma (not available to students who began ninth grade in 2014-15 or later) What are your student's measurable postsecondary goals?
+24-Credit Standard Diploma 18-Credit Academically Challenging Curriculum to Enhance Learning (ACCEL) International Baccalaureate (IB) Diploma Program □ Advanced International Certificate of Education (AICE) Diploma Program □ Performance-Based Exit Option/GED® Exit Option □ Special Diploma (not available to students who began ninth grade in 2014-15 or later) What are your student's measurable postsecondary goals?
 (Education, Training, Employment, Career and, if needed, Independent Living) Do you have any questions or concerns about the IEP?
 Yes No If yes, what are they?
 What are the steps you will take to address your concerns?
 Did you get a copy of the IEP?
 Yes No Keep a copy of the IEP for your records.